Christina Aguilera ‘Gives Zero F***s’ About Wendy Williams’ Diss & Kim Kardashian’s ‘Impressed’

 “That being said, Christina actually gives zero F’s about what Wendy has to say.
 She was like, ‘Wolves don’t waste time worrying about what sheep think.”
 Kim was so impressed by Christina’s gangsta attitude.
 She’s going to try her best to take the same approach from now of when it comes to Wendy,” our insider continues.

-Wendy went in hard at the 36-year-old singer, picking apart everything from her new music to comments she made about how she didn’t enjoy being a judge on The Voice.
+Wendy went in hard at the 37-year-old singer, picking apart everything from her new music to comments she made about how she didn’t enjoy being a judge on The Voice.
 “See, she’s scrambling for what to do in a Rihanna world,” Wendy said.
 “She’s scrambling and I don’t know what to tell you, but keep your sour grapes to yourself and keep on singing.
 And, good luck and I hope that your single is battle ready for a Rihanna world.”

 The “sour grapes” she’s referring to is from an interview Xtina did with Billboard where she dissed The Voice.
 “I didn’t get into this business to be a television show host and to be given all these [rules],” Christina revealed.
 “Especially as a female: You can’t wear this, can’t say that.
 I would find myself on that show desperately trying to express myself through clothing or makeup or hair.
 It was my only kind of outlet.”